 Photo Tip: Use a wide angle lens and include lots of negative space for a really impactful shot.
 Then try it again and get in close and capture those delighted expressions.

+Looking for some laid back couple poses?
 There’s something so casual and comfortable about sitting or leaning against a wall that will always relax subjects.

 Get down low and capture children with mum or dad’s hands or arms connecting with them.

 One mistake I often see is adults struggling to get kids to smile for photos simply by saying “smile” or “say cheese!”.
 If you ask for cheese, you’ll get cheese!
-Instead, engage them with talk, fun, jokes, songs, sillyness.
+Instead, engage them with talk, fun, jokes, songs, silliness.